-- Immediately take cover under tables, desk and other objects, which will give protection against falling glass or debris. - After the effects of the explosion and/or fire have subsided, notify the Public Safety Office or the Switchboard.
+- Immediately take cover under tables, desk and other objects, which will give protection against falling glass or debris. - After the effects of the explosion and/or fire have subsided, notify the Campus Safety Office.
 Give your name and the location and nature of the emergency.